Index

 Example: When searching for the keyword ”cancer,” matching data samples will appear when the keyword appears in the title, abstract, or other part of a study.

-Click the [SAVE THE SEARCH CONDITIONS] button to save up to 10 search conditions for search conditions that are used repeatedly, such as keywords that are frequently searched for.
-The saved results appear on the Dashboard screen and the Search Metadata screen, and can be used to perform searches with the same search conditions.
+Click the [SAVE THE SEARCH CONDITIONS] button to save up to 10 Search Conditions for Search Conditions that are used repeatedly, such as keywords that are frequently searched for.
+The saved results appear on the Search Metadata screen, and can be used to perform searches with the same Search Conditions.

 You can also search any synonym to search again.